SeleniumHQ/mobile-spec/spec-draft.md

 * POST /session/:sessionid/rotation
     * accepts a DeviceRotation

-The remote end MUST reply with the capability "deviceRotationEnabled" in order to use these methods.
+The remote end MUST reply with the capability "deviceRotation" in order to use these methods.

 ### DeviceRotation